doedje/jquery.soap/README.md

 HTTP Basic Authorization
 ------------------------
-Using the httpheader option it is relatively simple to implement HTTP Basic Authorization as follows:
+Using the HTTPHeaders option it is relatively simple to implement HTTP Basic Authorization as follows:
 ```Javascript
 var username = 'foo';
 var password = 'bar';